Here I will give some brief answers to some frequently asked questions FAQs.

 Cleared for working with children

-I have Enhanced DBS (formerly CRB) Status.
+I have Enhanced DBS Status.
 I have undertaken regular training for Safeguarding chldren.
 I also hold a basic first aid certificate.